jupanago/RCode_BignonieaeAoE/README.md

 RStudio project to explore the results of an anaysis of endemicity of the plant tribe Bignonieae implemented in NDM/VNDM v 3.1.

 PhD Dissertation Chapter 2.
-Unraveling distribution patterns of Neotropical lianas: An analysis of endemicity of the tribe Bignonieae (Bignonieaecea).
+Unraveling distribution patterns of Neotropical lianas: An analysis of endemicity of the tribe Bignonieae (Bignoniaceae).

 ## Table of contents